lfs-book/Qkrellm/README.md

 See http://gkrellm.srcbox.net/

 GKrellM is a powerful application, but it no longer seems to be maintained.
-It is is gtk2 based and that has reached its end-of-life.
+It is gtk2 based and that has reached its end-of-life.
 There have been no substantial changes to the program since 2016.

 sysmon-qt is a program similar to GKrellM but based on Qt5.
 It does not